ConorOkus/lightningdevkit.org/docs/_blog/ldk-an-sdk-for-the-lightning-network.md

 ## LDWho?

  If you’re reading this, you probably know something about the Lightning Development Kit, the easy-to-use open-source tool that simplifies how developers add highly secure, privacy-preserving Lightning functionality to bitcoin applications.
 What you might not know is how it got started.

-If you’re reading this, you probably know something about the Lightning Development Kit, the easy-to-use open-source tool that simplifies how developers add highly secure, privacy-preserving Lightning functionality to bitcoin applications.
-What you might not know is how it got started.

 LDK began as a side project developed by Matt Corallo [@TheBlueMatt](https://twitter.com/TheBlueMatt) in [2018](https://github.com/lightningdevkit/rust-lightning/commit/6185a2819090bd077954244c5e2adaab5efcaa1a) called rust-lightning.
 One of Matt’s earliest rust-lightning [demos](https://www.youtube.com/watch?v=bfAz0vYlDAI) shows how you can take a full Lightning implementation (managing channels, generating messages to send to peers, signatures, on-chain punishment, etc), and use it to create a library with high-level APIs, so developers can build more and agonize less.